 Hilary Fitzgerald Campbell is a cartoonist, writer and comedian living in Brooklyn.
 Her cartoons have been in The New Yorker, The New York Times and more.
 She is currently working on her first graphic memoir, Murder Book.
 Follow her on Instagram @cartoonsbyhilary.

-Excerpted from The Peanuts Papers: Writers and Cartoonists on Charlie Brown, Snoopy & The Gang, and the Meaning of Life, available from Penguin Random House on October 22, 2019.
+Excerpted from The Peanuts Papers: Writers and Cartoonists on Charlie Brown, Snoopy & The Gang, and the Meaning of Life, available from Library of America on October 22, 2019.

 Brittany Allen | Longreads | August 2019 | 10 minutes (2,730 words)

 In 1974 Walter Thompson, a Berklee-trained bandleader, moved to Woodstock and made up a language.
 A fan of improv, Thompson initially designed forty signs for structuring a live composition.
 With one gesture, he could single out a group in his orchestra (like “Woodwinds”).
 With another, he could instruct said group to hold a long note (“Long Tone”), match one another’s phrasing (“Synchronize”), or tell players to dit dit dit out a series of staccato bursts (“Pointillism”).
 Wham, Blam, thank you ma’am: a new song, on the spot.